jwir3/resumes/src/ScottJohnson.md

 ### Remote
 #### Platform Engineer, Layout at [Mozilla](https://www.mozilla.org) `Jun 2011 - Oct 2013`

-- Engineered and maintained low-level, performance-critical systems in the Gecko rendering engine using C++, directly contributing to a platform supporting millions of users.
+- Engineered and maintained performance-critical, low-level rendering systems within the Gecko engine using C++, optimizing core components for a platform supporting hundreds of millions of users, directly addressing CPU/GPU efficiency and adherence to detailed technical specifications.
-- Optimized rendering pipelines for web-based gaming applications, utilizing WebGL and DirectX to enhance performance and ensure cross-platform stability.
+- Significantly optimized rendering pipelines for high-performance web-based gaming applications, leveraging WebGL and DirectX (a desired technology for console platforms) to achieve extreme performance gains and cross-platform stability, demonstrating ability to 'wring the last drop of performance out of any CPU or GPU'.
 - Architected and implemented core rendering systems compliant with W3C standards, focusing on stability, extensibility, and cross-platform performance.
 - Created layout code for Firefox Android with the Android SDK and NDK, improving performance.
-- Facilitated inter-process communication using JNI and COM, ensuring seamless integration.
-- Developed complex layout and rendering features in C++, focusing on performance and adherence to detailed technical specifications.
+- Developed complex C++ rendering features, with an acute focus on low-level performance optimization and adherence to stringent technical specifications, contributing to a robust graphics architecture.
 - Optimized animated image rendering, improving browser efficiency and user experience.
 - Enhanced text readability in Firefox, contributing to user engagement and satisfaction.
 - Contributed to W3C specs such as CSSOM and WebGL, driving standards in web technologies.
-- Maintained unit tests, ensuring stability and spec compliance within Mozilla's product offerings.
 - Enhanced cross-platform performance by optimizing code efficiency, leading to improved user experience across Mozilla products.

-### Bloomington, MN
-#### Sr. Software Engineer at [General Dynamics AIS](https://gdmissionsystems.com/) `Oct 2009 - May 2011`

-- Enhanced _Multi-Int Analysis and Archive System (MAAS)_ features for intelligence community data analysis, boosting analyst efficiency.
-- Developed Java code interfacing with Microsoft SQL Server, improving data processing speed.
-- Collaborated on the MAAS software suite, including video editing with ffmpeg, to improve user satisfaction.
-- Implemented web services using Hibernate and Spring, enhancing system reliability and performance.
-- Led the enhancement of MAAS software, improving data processing efficiency for intelligence analysts.

-## Other Experience
-#### Ice Hockey Official at USA Hockey & Minnesota State High School League (MSHSL) `April 2013 - Present`

-- Demonstrated impartial, real-time decision-making and conflict resolution in high-pressure environments involving coaches, players, and league officials.
-- Applied a deep understanding of complex rule sets to ensure fair play and maintain game integrity, a skill directly applicable to interpreting technical specifications and upholding engineering standards.
-- Managed game flow and communicated critical decisions clearly to a diverse group of stakeholders.
-- Trained new officials through a mentoring program and received mentoring from NHL, NCAA, NFHS, and USAHockey officials.

 ## Education